jorgifumi/CleverImage/README.md

-# Cleverlance App – Image Feature
+# Cleverlance App – Sign In Feature

 ## BDD Specs

-### Story: Customer requests to see image
+### Story: Customer requests to sign in

 ### Narrative #1

 > As an online customer
-I want the app to load an image
+I want the app to let me sign in
-So I can view it
+So I can view the image

 #### Scenarios (Acceptance criteria)

 ```
 Given the customer has connectivity
 And the customer inputs a correct username/password
-When the customer requests to see the image
+When the customer requests to sign in
 Then the app should display the image from remote

 Given the customer has connectivity
 And the customer inputs an incorrect username/password
-When the customer requests to see the image
+When the customer requests to sign in
 Then the app should display an error message

 Given the customer doesn't have connectivity
-When the customer requests to see the image
+When the customer requests to sign in
 Then the app should display an error message
 ```

 ## Use Cases

-### Load Image Data From Remote Use Case
+### Sign In Use Case

 #### Data:
 - URL